JonathanHope/armaria/README.md

 # Roadmap

-This software is still in it's early days.
-This roadmap lays out where it currently is, and where it is going.
+This software is still in its early days.
+This roadmap lays out where it currently is, and where it's going.
 If there is something that you think should be on it that is not please open an issue.

 **Platform Support:**